-I never even considered that I could make my own French fried onions until I needed some that were gluten free, for a green bean casserole.
-Now I know that these are quite simple to make (though somewhat time consuming), and a lot of fun!
+I never even considered that I could make my own French fried crisp onion topping, until I needed some that were gluten free for a green bean casserole.
+Now I know that these are really easy to make (though somewhat time consuming, but not bad…), and a lot of fun!
 I was so proud of myself when I tasted them!
 “Wow, I MADE those!!”
+A ton of other people were impressed too, and it was so simple!
+Just like myself, I think people just don’t realize it can be done at home.
+It’s just not something you think about until there is a need for it.

 I sliced a large red onion into thin slices, and chopped them just a little bit to be more fitting as a casserole topping.